columbiapsych/columbiapsych.github.io/README.md

 # Welcome

-This repository contains the code for the Columbia Psychology Prospective Students' Day website.
+This repository contains the code for the Columbia Psychology Prospective Visit Days website.

 **If you are a student looking for the website, please visit https://columbiapsych.github.io.**